DD155/vanilla-notes/README.md

 ## Launch

-The release for this application will hopefully be in August or Fall 2020.
+The release for this application will hopefully be in Fall 2020.

 Planning on releasing to F-Droid and Google Play